-When I watch the flick Casper The Friendly Ghost as an adult it gets me thinking about what kids are actually capable of seeing.
-Moms – have you ever walked in on your kid speaking animatedly to an imaginary friend?
+Watching the movie “flick Casper The Friendly Ghost” as an adult gets me thinking about what kids are actually able to see.
+Dear Mom, have you ever seen your kid speaking to an imaginary friend?
 Every parent has at some point.
-It’s a pretty normal part of growing up that indicates a child is tapped into their imaginative thinking.
-In fact, as a parent, you WANT your children to think creatively and it’s always an encouraging sign of their development to listen to them describe what their unseen pals look like and say.
+It’s a pretty normal part of growing up process that indicates a child is tapped into his or her imagination.
+As a matter of fact, you, as a parent, WANT your child to have a creative thinking and it’s always a sign of their development, so you need to listen to them and know what their unseen friends look like.

-As we now know, children tend to break up with the friends in their head after a certain age.
-However, there are some theories floating out there that insist that those imaginary friends your little one’s been playing with could be visiting ghosts….
+As you may know, children tend to break up with their imaginary friends at a certain age.
+However, there are some signs indicate that those imaginary friends your little one’s been playing with could be visiting ghosts….

-- your child has a long history of sleeping troubles, usually starting in infancy and toddlerhood with not sleeping through the night.
+- Does your child have a long history of sleeping troubles, started in infancy and toddlerhood with interrupted sleep through the night.

-- your child frequently stares off into empty space, blank walls, or windows.
+- Does your child frequently stare off into empty space, blank walls, or windows.

-- your child talks about “peoples,” “bats,” “monsters,” etc. that you cannot see.
+- Does your child talk about “people,” “monsters,” “animals,” etc. that you cannot see.

-- your child talks to your about individuals and beings that you cannot see.
+- Does your child talk to you about individuals and beings that are invisible.

-- your child shares their food and drink with a seemingly non-existent being.
+- Does your child share their food and drink with non-existent beings.

-- your child suddenly gets nervous and scared in public places, often looking down and averting their eyes
+- Does your child suddenly get nervous and scared in public places, often looking down and averting eyes

-- your child comes running to you fearfully while playing outside with no discernible danger
+- Does your child come running to you fearfully while playing alone with no obvious reason

-If this sounds like your child, there are things you can do to support and help them.
+Does this sound like your child?
+If so, there are many things you can do to support and help them protect themselves.